CLOSE SEARCH

 • Fraud.

-In most small private companies, the directors are also shareholders.
-Unless you have made specific provisions in the company articles or a shareholder agreement, you cannot force a removed director to give up their shares.
-This is why many companies include good leaver and bad leaver provisions in their articles or shareholder agreement.
+Whilst a director being also a shareholder does not impact the underlying ability to or process to remove a director, unless you have made specific provisions in the company articles or a shareholder agreement, you cannot force a removed director to give up their shares.

-Where a director has been removed and he/she believes this has been done as part of a strategy to generally oust him/her as a minority shareholder, the options include an unfair prejudice claim.
 This type of claim can be made under section 994 of the Companies Act 2006.
 The basis of this claim is that the affairs of the company are being or have been conducted in a manner which is unfairly prejudicial to its shareholders or some part of them.

 The removed director shareholder’s potential unfair prejudice claim will often be strengthened where the company is a quasi-partnership.